Today I want to talk all about Montessori Shelves.

 Where Can I Find Montessori Shelves?

-You should be able to find the Montessori style shelving units at any big furniture store that sells wooden furniture for children.
+You should be able to find the Montessori style shelving units at most big furniture store that sells wooden furniture for children, but I will leave the links to the two that we use below.

 From time to time, we will be posting pictures of our shelving and talking about the different activities we have on the shelf on our Montessori Instagram Account @our.montessori.journey.